 The employees can carry forward a portion of the unutilised accrued compensated absences and utilise it in future service periods or receive cash compensation on termination of employment.
-Since the compensated absences do not fall due wholly within twelve months after the end of such period, the benefit is classified as a longterm employee benefit.
+Since the compensated absences do not fall due wholly within twelve months after the end of such period, the benefit is classified as a long-term employee benefit.
 The Group records an obligation for such compensated absences in the period in which the employee renders the services that increase this entitlement.
 The obligation is measured on the basis of independent actuarial valuation using the projected unit credit method.

-Notes to the Consolidated Financial Statements for the year ended March 31, 2022 iii.
+iii.
 Short-term employee benefits

 The undiscounted amount of short-term employee benefits expected to be paid in exchange for the services rendered by employees are recognized during the year when the employees render the service.
 These benefits include performance incentive and compensated absences which are expected to occur within twelve months after the end of the year in which the employee renders the related service.
-The cost of such compensated absences is accounted as under :
+The cost of such compensated absences is accounted as under:

-- (a) in case of accumulated compensated absences, when employees render the services that increase their entitlement of future compensated absences; and - (b) in case of non-accumulating compensated absences, when the absences occur.
+(a) in case of accumulated compensated absences, when employees render the services that increase their entitlement of future compensated absences; and (b) in case of non-accumulating compensated absences, when the absences occur.